Fertility problems affect approximately 15% of the population, while secondary infertility affects approximately 5%.

 Treatment of secondary infertility is generally the same as for primary infertility.
 It can include ovulation induction or IVF or ICSI treatment.

-As fertility declines with age, the length of time to achieve pregnancy increase.
+As fertility declines with age, the length of time to achieve pregnancy increases.
 It is important therefore to reach a diagnosis quickly.
 Couples with secondary infertility, because they have already achieved a pregnancy together, are more likely to achieve a second pregnancy even with fertility treatment.